dayantur/net_projects/README.md

-# MFPT_projects
+# net_projects
-Projects on Mean First Passage Time made with python.
+Projects on networks.

--- MFPT
+-- Reshuffling
-- jupyther notebook for MFPT over coloured networks.
+- jupyther notebook for reshuffling the assignment of colours keeping one of them fixed over a coloured network.